-b) Government related entities which are under common control with the Group due to the shareholding and control rights of the Hellenic State and with which the Group has material transactions.
+- b) Government related entities which are under common control with the Group due to the shareholding and control rights of the Hellenic State and with which the Group has material transactions.

-- Hellenic Armed Forces - Road Transport S.A. - Public Power Corporation Hellas S.A. - Lignitiki Megalopolis S.A. (up to 01.06.2022 when the entity was fully absorbed by PPC S.A.) - Lignitiki Melitis S.A. (up to 01.06.2022 when the entity was fully absorbed by PPC S.A.) - Hellenic Distribution Network Operator S.A.
+- Hellenic Armed Forces

+- Road Transport S.A.

+- Public Power Corporation Hellas S.A.

+- Hellenic Distribution Network Operator S.A.
 (HEDNO)

-During the year ended on 31 December 2023, transactions and balances for the Group with the above government related entities are as follows:
+During the year ended on 31 December 2024, transactions and balances for the Group with the above government related entities are as follows:

-- Sales of goods and services amounted to €418 million (31 December 2022: €625 million) - Purchases of goods and services amounted to €4 million (31 December 2022: €3 million) - Receivable balances of €101 million (31 December 2022: €106 million) - Payable balances of €0.1 million (31 December 2022: €0.1 million).

-c) Key management includes directors (Executive and Non-Executive Members of the board of HELLENiQ ENERGY Holdings S.A.) and General Managers.
+- Sales of goods and services amounted to €404 million (31 December 2023: €418 million) - Purchases of goods and services amounted to €3 million (31 December 2023: €4 million) - Receivable balances of €34 million (31 December 2023: €101 million) - Payable balances of €0.1 million (31 December 2023: €0.1 million). - c) Key management includes directors (Executive and Non-Executive Members of the board of HELLENiQ ENERGY Holdings S.A.) and General Managers.
 Where required, comparative amounts have been amended to better reflect the nature of the compensation earned.

-The compensation paid or payable for the year ended on 31 December 2023 to the aforementioned key management is as follows:
+The compensation paid or payable for the year ended on 31 December 2024 to the aforementioned key management is as follows:

 Group For the period ended

-31 December 2023 31 December 2022
+31 December 2024 31 December 2023

-Short-term employee benefits 8,096 7,590
+Short-term employee benefits 12,213 8,096

-Post-employment benefits 6,228 1,012
+Post-employment benefits 956 6,228

-Termination benefits 134

-Total 14,324 8,736
+Total 13.169 14.324

-d) The Group participates in the following jointly controlled operations with other third parties relating to exploration and production of hydrocarbons in Greece:

-- Energean Italy S.p.A.
-(Greece) - Calfrac Well Services Ltd (Greece, Sea of Thrace concession) - Energean Hellas LTD (Greece, Block 2) - Exxon Mobil Exploration and Production Greece (Crete) B.V.
-(Greece, Block West Crete) - Exxon Mobil Exploration and Production Greece (Crete) B.V.
-(Greece, Block South West Crete)
+- d) The Group participates in the following jointly controlled operations with other third parties relating to exploration and production of hydrocarbons in Greece: - Exxon Mobil Exploration and Production Greece (Crete) B.V.
+(Greece, Block West Crete) - · Exxon Mobil Exploration and Production Greece (Crete) B.V.
+(Greece, Block South West Crete) - Energean Hellas LTD (Greece, Block 2) - Calfrac Well Services Ltd (Greece, Sea of Thrace concession)